DEFRA/hapi-govuk-question-page/API.md

 ## Handler

-With the plugin registered on your server, you will be able to use the special handler type `digital-form-page` as with any other Hapi handler type:
+With the plugin registered on your server, you will be able to use the special handler type `hapi-govuk-question-page` as with any other Hapi handler type:

 ```js